 The deadline for filing your 2022 taxes is April 18, 2023.The IRS began accepting and processing 2022 tax returns toward the end of January.

 Given the rule changes going into effect in 2023, taxpayers have even more incentive to get moving on their 2022 returns.

 Can I file an extension?

-You can file for an extension if you need more time to prepare and file your taxes.
-Before the May 17 deadline, you must fill out and submit Form 4868, which is the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return form.
-At the time you file Form 4868, you must also pay what you estimate you owe in tax to avoid penalties and interest, the IRS says.
-If approved, this extension will give you an extra six months to file your taxes (or four months if you’re out of the country).
+As in past years, you can request an extension if you need more time to prepare and file your 2022 return.
+On or before the April 18, 2023, deadline, you must fill out and submit Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+At the time you file Form 4868, you must also pay the estimated income tax you owe to avoid penalties and interest, the IRS says.

 When are taxes due if I file an extension?